£100k Childcare Cliff Edge Explained

 What to check and do

 Step 1: Calculate your adjusted net income.
 Start with your P60 gross figure.
 Subtract any pension contributions made via salary sacrifice (they will already be absent from your gross figure on your payslip).
 Subtract any personal pension contributions and Gift Aid donations.
+HMRC publishes a worked example of adjusted net income.

 Step 2: Check whether you are above or below £100,000.
 If you are above: work out how much you need to contribute to pension to bring it below.
 Your employer's HR or payroll team can confirm whether salary sacrifice is available and what the process is.

 Step 3: Check your partner's income too.
 The £100,000 limit applies to either parent individually, not combined household income.
 If your partner earns £105,000 and you earn £60,000, you lose eligibility even though combined income is £165,000.
+See eligibility rules on Childcare Choices.

 Step 4: Use the grace period if you have just gone over.
 If your income has risen above £100,000 and you were previously receiving funded hours, you have one term's grace period before the entitlement stops.
 Use that time to arrange pension contributions before your code is cancelled.